Every year, hordes of people flock to the internet on Cyber Monday; and many do something that they will regret later.

 With the holidays approaching, there can be a lot of pressure to overspend your budget and max out your credit card on Cyber Monday.

-However, the best gift you can give yourself and your loved ones are not taking on additional debt in exchange for consumer items you probably won’t even be using this time next year.
+However, the best gift you can give yourself and your loved ones is not taking on additional debt in exchange for consumer items you probably won’t even be using this time next year.

 If you haven’t set a budget for your holiday shopping, it’s not too late!
 If you find you don’t have a lot of disposable income, there are many side hustles or part-time jobs you can use to make extra money before Christmas.